BentoMake/BentoBot/README.md

 Whitelistbot for FiveM.
 Contact @Elias#4318 for help

 KEEP IN MIND!
 This is made with the expectations that you have a user_whitelist table with the column identifier and whitelisted where the data type fo identifier is a VARCHAR and whitelisted is an INT.
 If you want to change this you will have to find the entries to the SQL in the code and change it.
 Might publish a walkthrough on it.
+You will also need to host the bot yourself!

 # Installation:
 1. Download the bot and save it on the host computer. (recommending on the desktop for convinience)